etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 }
 ```

-Now, refresh the page and check out resume.
+Refresh the page and check out resume.
 It should look like this:

 ![Animation illustrating the responsive layout](responsive_resume.gif)

-### Page

-The components folder is for common components - things that should be shared across pages, like the site header and nav bar.
-The boilerplate site generated by gatsby new site command includes a few: layout, header and seo.

-TODO(etnichols): Update the layout.

-### Final Product

-TODO(etnichols): add final product
+If there's enough room on screen to accommodate two columns with a minimum width of `256px`, it does so.
+Once that that's not possible, it switches back to a single column.

 ## Wrap up

-This tutorial is an exploration of Typescript and React function components in the context of a Gatsby-powered website.
+That's it!
+You've successfully made a sleek looking resume page for your personal website leveraging Gatsby, Typescript and React.
 Some closing thoughts:

 - Typescript makes it easier to break down the "shape" of the data in your projects.
 It informs decisions on how to best break down a view into individual components.
 - React function components provide are more succinct than class based components and are easy to compose together to build more complex layouts.
 There are also some performance reasons to prefer these.